Ismaily SC: The African Victory

-Ismaily played 8 games, winning 5 of them and tieing three.
+Ismaily played 8 games, winning 5 of them and tying three.
 A total of 22 goals were scored; Ali Abu Greisha scored 8, Sayed "Bazooka" scored 6, Amiro scored 4, Hendawy scored 2, and Anoos and Senary each scored 1.
 Only 9 goals were scored in Ismaily's goal.
 Ismaily was being coached by Ali Osman and Salah Abu Greisha at the time.

 Ismaily also participated in the next African Champions League as defending Champion, and borrowed several players from other Egyptian clubs.
-Despite this, Ismaily was knocked out in the Semi-Finals by a Ghanaian team.
+Despite this, Ismaily was knocked out in the semi-finals by a Ghanaian team.

 Ismaily then participated in the next tournament (the 7th), but was again eliminated by the same team.
 In the eighth tournament, Ismaily was eliminated early by the Ahly of Libya.
-In the ninth tournament, Ismaily made it to the Quarter Finals but was then forced to withdraw due to the October war.
+In the ninth tournament, Ismaily made it to the quarter-finals but was then forced to withdraw due to the October war.

 Ismaily would not play any African championships for several years, until participating in the African Cup of Cup Winners.
-Ismaily was knocked out in the Semi-Finals by Ahly.
+Ismaily was knocked out in the semi-finals by Ahly.

-Ismaily participated in the Champions League again in 1990, but was eliminated in the Semi-Finals by Al Hilal of Sudan.
+Ismaily participated in the Champions League again in 1990, but was eliminated in the semi-finals by Al Hilal of Sudan.

 In 1995, in the Cup of Cup Winners, Ismaily was eliminated by Asec Abidjan after an embarrassing 5–1 loss.
-In the CAF Cup a few years later, Ismaily achieved second place, after Shabibat Al Kaba'il of Algeria after tieing 1–1 at home and 0–0 away.
+In the CAF Cup a few years later, Ismaily achieved second place, after Shabibat Al Kaba'il of Algeria after tying 1–1 at home and 0–0 away.

 Ismaily also participated in the Champions League in 2019 but was defeated in the group stage.